EMI Health is pleased to offer dental plans in Utah’s Federal Health

 premiums paid for periods in which there was coverage.
 EMI Health may request

 evidence that an adjustment is necessary.
-In no case will EMI Health consider a
+Requests for

 refunds of premium should be sent to the following address: